Our Work

 Projects

-ICC Arctic Policy
+Inuit Arctic Policy

 Over the years, the Inuit Arctic Policy has become the main document for development on many issues in the Arctic and has contributed significantly in numerous ways as the Arctic has changed profoundly since the beginning of this work.
 Arctic states and others are invited to join with Inuit in the ongoing challenge of building and carrying out a common Arctic vision that is clearly supportive of the Arctic environment and beneficial to humankind.
 This is the third edition of the Inuit Arctic Policy.